EarthlySkies/personal-apparmor-profiles/README.md

 easily fetch them from any machine, but feel free to use them yourself, as everything here is released under the MIT license.

-If you feel like contributing, just open up a pull request and hope right in.
+If you feel like contributing, just open up a pull request and hop right in.
 Contributions are welcome from everyone.

 Notes